Uterine Cancer (cont.)

 In this Article

-What about radiation therapy for the treatment of uterine cancer?
+What about surgery for the treatment of endometrial cancer?

 Viewers share their comments